deepuHub/deepuhub.github.io/pages/hydroponics.md

 Date | Activity
 ------------ | -------------
 25-Jul-2024 | Sowed seeds in cocodisks
-11-Aug-2024 | Placed spinach and coriander saplings in the aeroponics tower 12-Aug-2024 | Added nutrients to water in the tower as suggested in the manual.
+11-Aug-2024 | Placed spinach and coriander saplings in the hydroponics tower 12-Aug-2024 | Added nutrients to water in the tower as suggested in the manual.
 Maintained pH 350 to 400 ppm using the TDS meter provided in the kit
 18-Aug-2024 | Placed cucumber saplings in the aeroponics tower 04-Sep-2024 | Added nutrients to water in the tower as suggested in the manual.
 Maintained pH 500 to 650 ppm using the TDS meter provided in the kit